bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 _[1 minutes]_

 - This is an example where we have a Promise-based implementation and we're converting it to allow both callbacks and Promises.
+- Nodeify is used with the promise returned by `foo()`
+- if callback is not a function, promise is returned as-is, otherwise callback will be called when promise is resolved or rejected

 =====